 Books are included in curriculum packages

-Material costs are all bought by the parents
+Material costs are all paid by the parents

 Parents pay for sports, clubs, music lessons, and more

 Field trips are paid for by the parents who have the flexibility to go anywhere at any time.

 Read more about the costs of public school vs. homeschooling here:

 The Money Side of Homeschool vs. Traditional School